Doing business with DNREC during the coronavirus period. More Info

 Written comments on public hearing matters may only be submitted as follows:

-Written comments to DNREC may not be submitted using social media platforms,

-	such as Twitter, FaceBook, YouTube, or text messaging.
+Written comments to DNREC may not be submitted using social media platforms, such as Twitter, FaceBook, YouTube, or text messaging.

-	If a person has already submitted written comment to the Department for

-	inclusion into the hearing record prior to the time of the hearing, it is

-	already in the record.
-Therefore, it is not necessary to offer the same

-	comment verbally at the actual hearing.
+If a person has already submitted written comment to the Department for inclusion into the hearing record prior to the hearing, it is already in the record.
+Therefore, it is not necessary to offer the same comment verbally at the hearing.

-	There will be no yielding of time from one person to another, to ensure

-	fairness and equality for each person wishing to offer comment.
+There will be no yielding of time from one person to another, to ensure fairness and equality for each person wishing to offer comment.

-	Any person who is physically present at the hearing may be permitted to read

-	into the hearing record the comments of someone who is absent, provided that

-	the person who is present making the comments fully identifies the person on

-	whose behalf such comment is being given.
-Upon such an occurrence, the

-	three-minute time limit applies to the person speaking on another person’s

-	behalf.
-In other words, no one will be granted three minutes to provide

-	their comments in addition to the three minutes they are given to provide

-	someone else’s comments.
+A registered commenter may read into the hearing record the comments of another person, provided that they fully identify that person.
+The three-minute time limit applies to the person speaking on another’s behalf.
+No one will be granted three minutes to provide their comments in addition to the three minutes they are given to provide someone else’s comments.

-	There will be no “Q & A” sessions permitted of DNREC staff, applicants, or

-	any other persons in attendance during DNREC public hearings.
-Unlike

-	informal meetings such as public meetings or public workshops (which are not

-	part of the formal hearing record), DNREC public hearings are formal

-	platforms for the public to attend and offer comment specifically related to

-	the subject matter of that hearing, ultimately for the DNREC Secretary’s

-	consideration prior to he or she making a final decision on such matters.

-	While DNREC staff are present at its public hearings to facilitate those

-	formal proceedings, they are not present to participate in the same.
+There will be no “Question and Answer” sessions involving DNREC staff, applicants, or any others during DNREC public hearings.
+Unlike informal meetings or public workshops (which are not part of the formal hearing record), DNREC public hearings are formal platforms for the public to offer comment specifically related to the subject matter of that hearing, ultimately for the DNREC Secretary’s consideration prior to making a final decision.